2009: Founding urbanSTEW

 STEWshops: From September 2010 to March 2011, urbanSTEW hosted monthly, hands-on workshops that integrated film, sound, and visual arts techniques with circuit-bending, computer programming, and design.
 Over 100 local residents attended our STEWshops at downtown Tempe’s MADCAP Theater.
 STEWshops were taught in conjunction with local artists Byron Lahey and Casey Farina, and members of Mesa-based DIY-community HeatSync Labs.

-Change in leadership: Current board member Robert Esler joined the urbanSTEW board of directors.
+New Member on Board!
+Current board member Robert Esler joined the urbanSTEW board of directors.
 Christopher Martinez steps down from the board of directors to pursue other projects and to continue work on his PhD.

 Groovology: Groovology was created and presented in preparation for Maker Faire Phoenix.
 It is a skill-based game where people compete against themselves, and others, to test and analyze their ability to lay down a beat.
 The game is inspired by a post-“Guitar Hero” world – where good grooves can defeat evil.